 Fitbit Charge Activity tracker keeps your activity stats update hence helps you stay fit.

 Health and Fitness have become among the top priorities in this busy life for everyone.
 And when everything is going digital, How can this important area of life be ignored.
 To track your daily activity, there are a lot of wrist bands available in the market which help you keep track of your fitness and daily activity.
-Fitbit is one of the best companies which provide fitness trackers.
+Fitbit is one of the best companies which provide activity trackers.
 Among its top products are Fitbit Charge, Fitbit Charge HR and Fitbit Force.

 Fitbit Charge is clearly the replica of Fitbit Force with some additional features and improvements.
 The company has admitted it as well that the Fitbit Charge is the improved version of Fitbit Force.
 We have no issues at all with Fitbit Force as it was an excellent fitness tracker obviously when we take skin rash reaction aside.
 The Fitbit Charge has the overall look of a fitness band but a small bright readout makes its look just like a smartwatch.
 With just push a side button the OLED readout gives the results like time, steps taken, estimated calories burned, and distance traveled.
 But you have to double-tap to the screen or push a side button to see the result’s display otherwise the screen will remain the dark to save the battery.